Puff Models

 - AIChE/CCPS.
 1999.
 Guidelines for Consequence Analysis of Chemical Releases.
 New York: American Institute of Chemical Engineers

 The Britter-McQuaid model is an empirical correlation for dense cloud dispersion.
 The model generates an interpolation function for the average cloud concentration and the cloud is rendered as a cylinder.
+The only correlations used in the provided equationset are for windspeed.

-SLAB Horizontal Jet Model
+SLAB Jet Model

 GasDispersion.puff